CrowdStrike/Cloud-AWS/state-manager/README.md

 ### Solution benefits

 - Automated agent deployment as part of instance lifecycle management
   - Support for all instances, regardless of infrastructure deployment patterns.
 (Standalone, Load-balanced, ASG, etc.)
   - Supports ephemeral instances
   - Addresses configuration drift
   - Removes terminated instances from the Falcon Console

 ### Additional notes

 - AWS State Manager assocations apply on a scheduled basis, which can be overridden using the helper script (`apply_association.py`) provided.
 - This solutions provides support in the specific region where you deploy.
 If you're running multi-region workloads, deploy this solution across all regions you wish to manage.
-- This solution demonstrates using **Tags** as a `Target Type`, and only supports one value due to AWS solution requirements.
-To learn more about the various types of targets available to you, read [SSM State Manager Association Target Types](#ssm-state-manager-association-target-types).

 ---